-Moving on… We went camping along the Ausangate Trek, which at the time we did not know was the Ausangate Trek, and it was a real memorable trip.
-And by memorable I mean my legs still remembered the grueling climb 3 days later.
-But really, it was a fantastic time.
+Moving on… We went camping along the Ausangate Trek, which at the time we did not know was actually called the Ausangate Trek, and it was a memorable trip.
+By “memorable,” I primarily mean that my legs still remember the grueling climb 3 days later.

-First, I’d like to present our step-by-step guide to camping:
+First, I’d like to present our step-by-step guide to camping on this trail: